Last updated: April 25, 2026

 Collected data is never sent outside your PC, except when the AI analysis feature is enabled.
 The timing and conditions under which data is sent externally are explained in detail in “3.
 AI Features.”

-When AI analysis is enabled, all sensitive data categories below may be sent to Google’s AI service (Gemini) for analysis.
-See “3.
+When AI analysis is enabled, all sensitive data categories below may be sent to Google Cloud Vertex AI (Gemini models) for analysis.
+See “2.
 AI Features” for details.

 Application Usage